Johanna Hachenberg

 Johanna Hachenberg (born 2 May 2006) is a field hockey player from Germany.

 Field hockey

 Domestic league

-Hachenberg currently competes in the German Bundesliga, where she plays for Club Raffelberg.
+Hachenberg currently competes in the German Bundesliga, where she plays for Club an der Alster.

 Under–18

 Hachenberg made her international debut at under–18 level.
 She received her first call-up to the national U–18 squad in 2021.
 Two years later, in 2023, she was a member of the squad that won a gold medal at the EuroHockey U–18 Championship, held in Krefeld.

 Die Danas

 Hachenberg was called into the squad of Die Danas in 2024.
 She made her senior international debut during the sixth season of the FIH Pro League, earning her first cap in a match against Argentina in Santiago del Estero.
 Throughout the season she made more appearances for the side, scoring four goals in the process.

 In 2025 she was named in the squad for the 2025 EuroHockey Championship in Mönchengladbach.